apache/nuttx/configs/README.txt

 configs/mcb1700
   Board support for the Keil MCB1700

+configs/metro-m4
+  Th configurations in this directory are part of the port of NuttX to the Adafruit Metro M4.
+The Metro M4 uses a Arduino form factor and and pinout.
+  It's powered with an ATSAMD51J19

 configs/mikroe-stm32f4
   This is the port of NuttX to the MikroElektronika Mikromedia for STM32F4 development board.
 Contributed by Ken Petit.